ianmurfinxyz/itzcoatl/README.md

 ## Compilation

 The engine has dependencies on SDL2, SDL2_mixer, and an opengl implementation such as mesa.
 I have only tested the game on Arch and Ubuntu so I do not know if it will compile on other distros.
+I have used some C++17 features in the code too so you will need a compiler that supports modern C++.
+On ubuntu the latest version of GCC availible in the official repos (as of the date of writing 17-04-2021) does not so you will have to use clang on ubuntu.
+On Arch you can use GCC.
+I have created seperate makefiles for each platform.
+You will need to rename the one you need before running make.

+The full steps to compile are simply to clone this repo, install the dependencies with your package manager and run make with the makefile you need for your platform.

+On Arch linux

 So on arch: